To all our stakeholders,

 Providing our clients reliable, objective and actionable information about the domestic and global economies is a critically important challenge for us – and in fiscal year 2021, this continued to be a complex task.

-When economic conditions suddenly shift – as they did in 2020 and 2021 – Diane seeks new data to forecast what’s ahead and help companies prepare.
+When economic conditions suddenly shift – as they did in 2020 and 2021 –Grant Thornton seeks new data to forecast what’s ahead and help companies prepare.
 In addition to labor markets and the Federal Reserve, she specializes in analyzing secular changes in the economy that are distinct from the usual business cycle.
 Her analysis of COVID’s impact is helping our firm and its clients remain agile.

 In addition to the core services we offer, we also go to market in teams that specialize in 15 major industries, with a focus on select geographies, whether in the United States or in markets around the world.
 This combination of service, industry and geographic focus enables us to bring the right solutions, knowledge and people together to tailor our approach to each client’s needs.